 Want to check out one of the biggest art museums in the entire world?
-Save time for Boston’s Museum of Fine Arts.
+Save time for Boston’s Museum of Fine Arts in the Fenway-Kenmore neighborhood.
 As it’s the 20th largest art museum in the world, you’ll find plenty to see and enjoy during your visit here.

 With nearly 500,000 pieces of work to peruse, it would be easy to spend your entire trip at the Museum of Fine Arts, let alone just one day.
 As the galleries feature some of the world’s most renowned artists, you’re bound to see something you recognize—or find a new favorite.

 If you’re traveling as a family, it’s worth noting that children under six get free entry to the Museum of Fine Arts.
 There are always age-appropriate interactive exhibits for the little ones to enjoy!